vaskomitanov/stem-expo-2025/README.md

 # stem-expo-2025

-this project will be about a robot copying our moves
+this project will be a game of simon says